 17 fun outside games kids will love playing

 Sometimes all kids need is a fun outdoor game to release built-up energy and have a blast.
-Plus, the health benefits can't be beat.
+Plus, the health benefits of playing outside can't be beat.
 Players get to run around and yell, and nannies and parents love outdoor games because they stave off boredom and help create tired kids for bedtime.
 Set outdoor games up for parties or just for a good time with family and friends in the yard.

 Here are 17 fun and creative outside games that kids can play.